lawrencejews/AWS-IaC-Codepipeline-with-Terraform/README.md

 - `NOTE:`To use the secret file for the DB - run `terraform plan -var-file=secrets.tfvars` OR `terraform apply -var-file=secrets.tfvars`
 - Terraform Destroy `terraform plan destroy` then approve OR `terraform destroy -auto-approve`
+- Clean-Up Files: `rm -rf .terraform*` and `rm -rf terraform.tfstate*`
+#### Environmental Execution Individual Files
-- Clean-Up Files: `rm -rf .terraform*` and `rm -rf terraform.tfstate*` Deployment to different environments requires merging all the `.auto.tfvars` files to leverage the same terraform configuration across environments
+Deployment to different environments requires merging all the `.auto.tfvars` files to leverage the same terraform configuration across environments
 - Pass the `.tfvars` file `-var-file` argument to `terraform apply` for each environment -> `terraform apply -input=false -var-file=dev.tfvars -auto-approve `
 #### Store Secrets
-- Navigate to AWS Systems Manager -> Application tools then select parameter store to create secret variables
+- Navigate to `AWS Systems Manager` -> Application tools then select `Parameter Store` to create secret variables